 We may disclose your personal information to law enforcement agencies if required by law (in which case our legal basis for doing this is for compliance with a legal obligation), or to protect or defend ourselves or others against illegal or harmful activities (in which case, our legal basis for doing this is the pursuit of these legitimate interests).

 This site contains cookies.
 Cookies are small text files that are placed on your computer by websites you visit.
 They are widely used to make websites work, or work more efficiently, as well as to provide information to site owners.
 Most web browsers allow some control of most cookies through browser settings.

 The site also uses performance cookies which collect information about how you use the site, such as how you are referred to it and how long you stay on certain pages.
 This information is aggregated and therefore anonymous and is only used to improve the performance of the site.
-If you want, you can block cookies by changing the settings on your browser.
+If you want, you can choose to decline non-essential cookies by clicking the appropriate option in the pop-up that appears when you first access the site.
+You can also block cookies by changing the settings on your browser.
 Please note that some of the features of the site may not work if you choose to block cookies.

 We take steps to protect your personal information and follow procedures designed to minimise unauthorised access or disclosure of your information.
 If you have a password for an account on this site, please keep this safe and don’t share it with anyone else.
 You are responsible for all activity on your account and must contact us immediately if you are aware of any unauthorised use of your password or other security breach.

 CONTACTING US, EXERCISING YOUR RIGHTS AND COMPLAINTS

 - Arts and Humanities Research Council: Polaris House, North Star Avenue, Swindon, SN2 1FL